daneroo/setup-osx-dev/README.md

 The beautifier I was using is the one in JSTools, which is out of date, and caused a few minor irritants: like having to put `(-1)` in parens to avoid a space being inserted, and arrays are quirky.
 See `ioOpts` and `/incoming ... .join()` in the snippet.

-Now I think I will use JSLintmate (straight npm install dependant), and get a similar thing working with jsbeautifier, which will take the editors indent into account..
+Now I think I will use JSLintmate (straight npm install dependant), and get a similar thing working with jsbeautifier, which will take the editors indent into account.

 **Conslusions**:

 **JSTools** works well, but beautifier is out of date, only has JSLint, and jslint doesn't climb file tree for config.

 **subtleGradient/javascript-tools.tmbundle**, don't remember why I stopped using it.
 Check again.
+But probably a good place to start to add to JSLintMate...
+It bundle `npm` https://github.com/dotmaster/js-beautify-node (fork).
+Also like their snippets, make one for node, browser, jshint, jslint.

 * TextMate 3rd party bundles
     * Remove JSLintmate